DevMaffi/react-snippets/README.md

 # React Snippets

+> [!IMPORTANT]
+> Allman brace style is used consistently in all snippets.

 A comprehensive collection of handy React snippets for **VSCode** and **WebStorm** to speed up component creation and improve productivity.

 Supports: